Technology Enthusiast since 2011

-I have a MacBook Air and I love it so much.
+Actually, I have a MacBook Air and I love it so much.
 I use it for multiple stuff such as watching movies, video chatting, photo editing, and even video editing.
-Now, I noticed that it is filled with a lot of clutter.
-How do I delete files and folders on my Mac device properly?
-I want it to be as clean as possible for fast performance.
+However, I noticed that it is filled with a lot of clutter.
+So I decided to delete files and folders on my Mac device.
+Fortunately, I succeeded in cleaning and removing the files and folder properly for fast performance.

 The Mac Cleaner helps you delete unnecessary applications without leaving any leftovers behind.
 Plus, it helps in securing redundant searching history.
 Finally, it helps in the management of extensions, shredding of files, and cleaning of browsers.

-Here’s how to use FoneDog’s Mac Cleaner step by step (The following screenshots are under the dark mode on Mac):
+Here’s how to use FoneDog’s Mac Cleaner to step by step:

 Step 01 - Download the tool.

 Step 02 - Launch it within your Mac device.
 The main interface will show a variety of the device’ system status.

 Step 03 - Select FileManager under the ToolKit module.

 Step 04 - Choose Crush File.